 After seemingly endless zoning hearing board meetings and fundraising events, the newly incorporated nonprofit, 501(c)(3), Bryn Mawr Film Institute purchased the building in December 2004 and began a decade-long restoration, renovation, and expansion project.
 With great community support, the theater complex today boasts four state-of-the-art theaters, classrooms, community gathering space, a café, and a listing on the National Register of Historic Places.

-The architect of the theater, William Harold Lee (1884-1971) was a Philadelphia architect who designed over 200 theaters, most of which no longer exist.
+The Seville Theater was built in 1926 to emulate the big city movie palaces, with ornate chandeliers, intricate ceiling details, a dramatic sky-lit atrium, and an exotic name all contributing to the immersive film experience.
+The architect, William Harold Lee (1884-1971) was a Philadelphia designer of over 200 theaters, most of which no longer exist.
 The Seville was one of six movie houses built along the Main Line in the 1920's.
-Four of the six still exist as movie theaters, in varying degrees of alteration from their original designs.
+Four of the six still exist as movie theaters, in varying degrees of alteration from their original design.
 With its still-intact façade and atrium, Bryn Mawr Film Institute retains one of the highest levels of integrity of this group.

 That's when the campaign for Bryn Mawr Film Institute began.